alan-young/anz_test2/README.md

 - Integration testing has not been included in the CI pipeline, ideally the containerised app should be spun up and then the /version endpoint pinged as part of an integration test.
 - Building with the standard Gradle image is slow as each time all dependencies are downloaded to the gradle cache; to speed the process up look at using a custom Gradle image with all the dependencies preloaded or turning the BuildKit version of docker on to take advantage of the ability to use a cache mount.
 - The ```publish.sh``` and ```build.sh``` could be combined into a Makefile so we're not duplicating variable definitions
+- Because we are passing in the version information at build time, there could be a mismatch between the actual version and what the user sets.